-The marketing of insurance services in Sweden, whether such services are provided by Swedish or non-Swedish insurers or IORPs, is regulated by the Swedish Marketing Act (2008:486) (Sw. marknadföringslagen) and regulations and recommendations issued by the Swedish FSA.
+The marketing of insurance services in Sweden, whether such services are provided by Swedish or non-Swedish insurers or IORPs, is regulated by the Swedish Marketing Act (2008:486) (Sw. marknadföringslagen) and regulations and recommendations issued by the Swedish FSA and the Swedish Consumer Agency.
 Further, Swedish insurers must also comply with recommendations issued by Insurance Sweden to its members.

-3.6 Policyholders' right to cancel, surrender or transfer insurance policies also entitled to surrender the policy or transfer savings in the form of payments to another policy within the same company or to a policy with another insurance company.
-Relevant terms in regard to the policyholder's right to surrender and transfer shall be specified in the insurance contract.
+3.6 Policyholders' right to cancel, surrender or transfer insurance policies

+According to the ICA, Swedish life insurance policyholders are unconditionally entitled to cancel their policies upon notice to the relevant insurance undertaking.
+If not otherwise stated in the notice, the policy is considered to be cancelled on the day of such notice.
+As a rule, a life insurance policyholder is also entitled to surrender the policy or transfer savings in the form of payments to another policy within the same company or to a policy with another insurance company.
+Relevant terms regarding the policyholder's right to surrender and transfer shall be specified in the insurance contract.
 The policyholder's bonus rights regarding a surrender or a transfer shall be determined in accordance with the same principles as those applicable to insurance claims.